1. What are the criteria for admission to ISE?

 It is important to note that Rutgers ISE was recently evaluated by the NRC (National Research Council) which puts our graduate program in the top 25% ISE programs nationally.
 ISE at Rutgers has grown in strength tremendously since the last evaluation in 2010.

-13. Is there funding available for Masters Students?
+12. Is there funding available for master’s students?

 Industrial and Systems Engineering at Rutgers does not currently offer financial support for MS students.
 Financial support must be initiated from the student.

 Identifying a research advisor is one of the most critical responsibilities of a student who intends to get involved in research.
 The first step is to find out the research areas of the faculty.
 A brief description appears in this handbook.
 You are encouraged to make appointments with faculty members and ask them about their research.
 If a seminar, article, or course particularly interests you, speak to faculty in that area of research.
-The relationship between a student and advisor is based on trust and honesty.
-It will be difficult to change your advisor once you have identified a faculty member who has agreed to advise you.
-Thus, it is very important to give serious consideration to this process before making your decision.
+The selection is generally made, at the latest, by the beginning of the second academic year.

 PhD students must take 15 courses.
 The next step is the Qualifying Examination.

-The comprehensive exam tests students on their knowledge of the four core courses in Industrial and Systems Engineering:
+The comprehensive exam tests students on their knowledge of the four core courses in Industrial and Systems Engineering, i.e,:

 540:510 Deterministic Models in Industrial Engineering